SCARE Bag Guide, Gear List, and Checklist

 SCARE Kit stands for “Social Chaos and Response Emergency Kit”, a specialized type of kit for surviving situations brought about by civil unrest.
 The bag contains equipment to help you avoid or prevail in unwanted confrontations.

 A SCARE Bag is different than a bug out bag or go bag.
-Out of all of the well-known bug out bags, get home bags, or other loadouts- the SCARE is closest to a heavily focused EDC (or Everyday Carry).
+Out of all of the well-known bug out bags, get home bags, or other loadouts, the SCARE is closest to a heavily focused EDC (or Everyday Carry).
 The SCARE kit is meant to be carried nearby when you expect potential chaos, riots, or social degeneration.

 The SCARE concept was first documented by Mike D., the lead instructor at Combative Fighting Arts, a mobile cadre of blended fighting systems experts.
-The first guide, written over 10 years ago is no longer online as the writer at DirtTime changed their website’s focus.
+The first guide, written over 10 years ago, is no longer online as the writer at DirtTime changed their website’s focus.

-Mike’s concept, however, stays relevant as he and his team have been training soldiers around the world as well as civilians in the US on risks, personal safety, and how to handle yourself in extreme situations.
+Mike’s concept, however, stays relevant as he and his team have been training soldiers around the world as well as civilians in the US on risks, personal safety, and how to handle themselves in extreme situations.

 The SCARE kit isn’t for everybody, and it requires a specific type of threat, exposure to that threat (risk), and a skillset to back up the gear you carry.
 This rules out plenty of people in general, as well as preppers who are unlikely to encounter civil unrest.